-To support my statement, you have to consider that Google+ has been recently (no more than two weeks ago) made available also for Google Apps, thus expanding the number of their potential users.
+If you believe there is no difference between Facebook and Google+ Pages, and hence no reason to invest time creating your new page, then you are getting this wrong IMHO.
+In support of my statement, Google+ was recently (no more than two weeks ago) also made available for Google Apps, thus expanding the number of its potential users.
 And that’s the point.

 Another interesting thing about the page is the direct relationship Google+ Pages has with the search engine.
-In this case I’m talking about Google Direct, which is the possibilities for Google Pages to appear in the instant search above any other suggestion if the query is preceded by a plus (+) sign.
+In this case I’m talking about Google Direct, which is the possibility for Google Pages to appear in the instant search above any other suggestion if the query is preceded by a plus (+) sign.

 Some questions on Google+